-May 12 - Blannie Bowen is named Vice Provost for Academic Affairs.
+May 12 - Blannie Bowen is named vice provost for Academic Affairs.
 Bowen assumed the post on July 1, 2004.
-He had previously served as the head of the University's Department of Agricultural and Extension Education in the College of Agricultural Sciences from 1998 to 2004.
+He had previously served as the head of the university's Department of Agricultural and Extension Education in the College of Agricultural Sciences from 1998 to 2004.
+Bowen received his B.S. and M.S. degrees from North Carolina A&T State University and his Ph.D. from The Ohio State University, all in agricultural education.